 - Obtain a closed container slightly larger than your dog.
 Depending on your pet’s size, this could be a plastic sweater box, Rubbermaid-type plastic tub, drywall pan, portable dog washtub, etc.

-- Bathe, then apply Mite Avenge as directed once every seven (7) days for a total of three (3) applications.
+- Bathe the dog, then apply Mite Avenge – You’ll do this once every seven (7) days for a total of three (3) applications.
 With proper environmental decontamination this will clear most mild to moderate Sarcoptic infestations.

 Treatment Day = Kill Time!

-- Create a ‘clean room’.
-Just before beginning your Mite Avenge treatment, decontaminate one room with a door so you can confine your pet(s) temporarily after treatment.
-This is your ‘clean room’.
-Don’t allow your dog(s) into the clean room until after their Mite Avenge treatment.
-The decontamination tips at the bottom of this page will help you.
+- Create a clean-room.
+Just before beginning your first Mite Avenge treatment, decontaminate one room with a door so you can confine your pet(s) temporarily after treatment.
+This is your clean-room.
+Don’t allow your dog(s) into the clean-room until after their Mite Avenge treatment.
+See Decontamination Tips at the bottom of this page.